 Britannica School databases are an excellent source of quality information, plus videos, images and further links.
 Seatoun School students and staff have free access to this database through the National Library of New Zealand and at school you have a direct link.
 You are able to use this link at home but you will need to ask Mrs Bamber for the password.
 We are not allowed to publish this online or then everybody would use it!

 The National Library of New Zealand works very hard to find links to amazing resources grouped by topics which they know our schools are interested in.
-If you click on the image below you will be taken to their new Topic Explorer research support website – in particular all about Matariki.
+If you click on the image below you will be taken to their new Topic Explorer research support website – this selection is about Heroes.
 You can choose from the list as you scroll down the page.

 For inquiry topics about historical events and people both in New Zealand and abroad, the newspapers of the time are an excellent source of information.
 Papers Past is a digital store of newspapers, letters and journals going back right to the time of the early settlers.
 Their easy search page can be found by clicking on the link below